systemlogic/learn-bazel/README.md

 ## Find list of changed files
 ```
 git diff --name-only origin/master..origin/branchName
-echo "git command will help in identifying list of files added/changed in perticular PR.
-This can save developer time to merge the code."
+echo "git command will help in identifying list of files added/changed in particular PR.
+This can save developers time to merge the code."
 ```

 ## Action Query